 Why the hell does a search engine care if you use it or another search engine?
 Isn’t he paying her?
 That’s right, you don’t pay them … but someone else is!
 So the answer to that question is that they care because they make money from advertising.

 The page you are redirected to after entering a search query is known as the search engine results page (also SERP).
 The SERP presents you with so-called “organic results” as well as “pay-per-click ads” (PPC for short).
 Organic results are influenced by SEO, while PPC ads are paid.
+There are even specialized PPC advertising companies that help businesses improve their marketing efforts.

 You can’t pay Google or a search engine to rank in organic results.